-There are no MPI restrictions on taking or sending honey out of New Zealand for personal or non-commercial use by the person travelling with the product.
+There are no MPI restrictions on taking honey out of New Zealand for personal or non-commercial use by the person travelling with the product.

 In general, the United Kingdom, Australia and the United States of America (USA) allow limited quantities of honey if it is in unopened, commercially packed containers.

 - Learn more about UK food allowances – Gov UK website

 - Bringing or mailing goods to Australia – Australian Department of Agriculture and Water Resources

 If you want to check further, contact the relevant embassy or departments in the destination country.
 Do not try to bring any honey back into New Zealand.